 - See Chichén Itzá – Chichen Itza is a large Mayan archaeological site located in the north of the Yucatan Peninsula.
-The site has been declared as one of the New Seven Wonders of the World and is thought to be the best Mayan sites in Mexico.
-The most impressive structure on the site is the 78 feet tall Temple of Kukulkan, or the Castillo as it is often known.
-The site also boasts elaborate wall carvings, a ball court, and intricately designed columns.
+The site has been declared one of the New Seven Wonders of the World and is thought to be the best Mayan site in Mexico.
+The most impressive structure on the site is the 78 feet tall Temple of Kukulkan, or the “Castillo” as it is often known.
+The site also boasts elaborate wall carvings, a ball court, and intricately-designed columns.

-- The Zócalo (Plaza de la Constitución) – The Zócalo is at the heart of Mexico City as it also encompasses the Templo Mayor and the Palacio Nacional.
+- Explore the Zócalo (Plaza de la Constitución) – The Zócalo is at the heart of Mexico City and it encompasses the Templo Mayor and the Palacio Nacional.
 Situated just off the Zócalo is La Catedral Metropolitana a magnificent cathedral fortified with gold and a beautiful example of Spanish colonial architecture.

 - Visit a Volcano – Mexico has over active 30 volcanoes.
 Most volcanoes are found within national parks and these offer some of the best hiking and mountain biking in the country.
-Popocatepetl frequently features in the top 10 lists of must see volcanoes in the world but as it is closed to climbing due to being so active, tourists favour Paricutin and Orizaba.
+Popocatepetl frequently features in the top 10 lists of must-see volcanoes in the world but it is closed to climbing since it is so active, so tourists favour Paricutin and Orizaba.

-- Go diving – The seas surrounding Mexico make for some of the best diving spots with their diverse marine life, coral reefs (including the second largest reef system in the world, the Great Maya Barrier Reef) and excellent visibility.
-Aside from diving, the waters are popular with snorkelers, sports fishermen and more or less any water sport under the sun.
+- Go diving – The seas surrounding Mexico make for some of the world’s best diving spots with their diverse marine life, coral reefs (including the second largest reef system in the world, the Great Maya Barrier Reef) and excellent visibility.
+Aside from diving, the waters are popular with snorkelers, sports fishermen and more or less any other watersport enthusiast.

-- Party in Cancun – Depending on what you’re looking to do, Cancun can offer you a crazy fun, party in the sun, or enjoy quiet and hidden local markets and restaurants.
+- Party in Cancun – Depending on what you’re looking to do, Cancun can offer you a crazy fun, party in the sun, or some quiet and hidden local markets and restaurants.
 On the one hand, you have spas, resorts, and picturesque beaches.
-On the other, you have Mayan ruins, archeological sites, and little nearby villages.
+On the other, you have Mayan ruins, archaeological sites, and little nearby villages.

 - Get active – Laying around on the beach is great and all, but there is a ton of stuff to do.
 Consider surfing, snorkeling, SCUBA diving, sea kayaking, zip-lining, caving, and more.
 Mexico is a great country for the adrenaline junkie.

-- Get lost in Mexico City – This urban sprawl has a major downtown and plenty of culture to check in to.
-Hostels are cheap here and there is no end to museums to explore, night clubs to dance at, and crazy streets to wander.
-Rent a bike and ditch your itinerary.
+- Get lost in Guadalajara - This urban sprawl has a major downtown and plenty of culture to check out.
+There are many museums to explore, nightclubs for dancing, and colonial streets to wander.

-- Ex-Hacienda San Gabriel de Barrera – Outside of Gunajuato, this is a great place to escape to for an afternoon.
+- Visit the Ex-Hacienda San Gabriel de Barrera – Outside of Guanajuato, this is a great place to escape to for an afternoon.
 Now a museum, complete with beautiful, manicured gardens, this was once the home of descendants from the Conde de Rul during the 17th century.
 This home is another product of the prosperous mining of the surrounding area.